Shigesaburō Miyazaki

-Shigesaburō Miyazaki was a Japanese major general of the Imperial Japanese Army who was notable for commanding the Japanese 31st Division in the Burma Campaign of 1944.
+Shigesaburō Miyazaki (宮崎 繁三郎) was a Japanese major general of the Imperial Japanese Army who was notable for commanding the Japanese 31st Division in the Burma Campaign of 1944.
 His eldest son was Shigeki Miyazaki who was the former president of Meiji University.

 Biography

 Early years

 Miyazaki was born in the Gifu Prefecture on January 4, 1892.
 He graduated from the Gifu Prefectural High School and graduated from the Imperial Japanese Army Academy on the 26th term with his seat being no. 236 out of 736.
 He was assigned to the 16th Infantry Regiment which was stationed at Shibata, Niigata in December 1911.